Enbrel (etanercept) is a biologic medicine that helps the pain and swelling of arthritis.

 Important Tests and Risks

-Patients should discuss all vaccinations with their doctor because some are not advisable to get while taking Enbrel.
+Patients should discuss all vaccinations with their doctor because some (live vaccines) are not advisable to get while taking Enbrel.

 It is important to have a TB (tuberculosis) skin test and a chest x-ray before starting Enbrel.

-Enbrel (etanercept) is another type of protein called a fusion protein that was developed by scientists to block TNF.
-It is built out of other proteins that are found in the human body including part of an antibody that can normally found in the blood, and a receptor called TNF receptor 2 that binds to TNF.
+Enbrel (etanercept) is another type of protein called a fusion protein that was developed by scientists to block Tumor Necrosis Factor.
+It is built out of other proteins that are found in the human body including part of an antibody that can normally found in the blood, and with a receptor called Tumor Necrosis Factor receptor 2 that binds to Tumor Necrosis Factor.

-When Enbrel binds to TNF, it blocks it from working.
-This makes it part of a family of arthritis medicines called TNF Blockers.
-In blocking TNF, Enbrel suppresses the body’s immune system.
+When Enbrel binds to Tumor Necrosis Factor, it blocks it from working.
+This makes it part of a family of arthritis medicines called Tumor Necrosis Factor Blockers.
+In blocking Tumor Necrosis Factor, Enbrel suppresses the body’s immune system.

 Though this suppression can make it slightly harder for patients to fight off infections, it also helps to stabilize an overactive immune system.